tc39/proposal-atomics-microwait/README.md

 No. Microwaiting yields shared resources in a CPU without giving up occupancy of the core itself.
 Thread yielding is done at the OS level instead of the CPU level.

-### Isn't blocking the main thread bad?
-Why is this a clamped timeout okay?

-Yes.
+### Why can't I block the main thread?

 Blocking the main thread is bad because it has catastrophic effects on responsiveness and performance of web pages.
-However, blocking is still possible to emulate today by a naive spinlock, and a naive spinlock is much worse for power consumption and scheduling than a very small timed-out wait.

-### Will this proposal let me write symmetric code for the main thread and workers?

-No, except in very narrow cases.
-Indefinite blocks remain disallowed on the main thread.
-The main thread on the web platform remains special, and requires special handling, especially to [avoid deadlock](https://github.com/tc39/proposal-ecmascript-sharedmem/issues/100#issuecomment-220052785).

-### Isn't this two separate proposals?

-Sure.
-This can be split into two independent proposals with no dependencies on each other.
+### I still want to block the main thread, can we clamp timeouts on `Atomics.wait`?

+Initially, this proposal included an overload of `Atomics.wait` that allowed the timeout value to be clamped to an implementation-defined limit on the main thread.
+The idea was that if the blocking periods were short enough and somehow lined up with what implementations considered "idle periods", then the policy choice of disallowing the main thread from being blocked would not be violated.

+This overload was removed from the proposal for the following reasons:

+- Not enough bang for the buck.
+There is no consensus to allow indefinite blocking on the main thread, and bounded-time blocking is of limited value for the use case.
+- It is difficult to specify _how_ to clamp the timeout in a web embedding.
+The previous idea was to tie it to the current "idle period", which is sensitive to scheduled tasks and the presence of event handlers responding to input, etc. However, this is mechanically complicated.
+Moreover, there is likely to be _no_ free idle periods in an application, which suggests we may need both a floor and a ceiling for the clamping.
+This further raises the specification challenge for the small gain.